UART vs I2C vs SPI – Communication Protocols and Uses

 - When the transmitting FIFO is full, the user will have to wait, or you will lose your data.

 - The transmitting FIFO will send the data bit by bit until the transmitting FIFO is completely empty.
 After transmitted data is clear, an extra slot will be added in the transmitting FIFO.

 - When the hardware receives the data, it will be stored into the receiving FIFO.
-The program will erase the data automatically in the receiving FIFO, so there will be space in the receiving FIFO.
+The program will retrieve and erase the data automatically from the receiving FIFO, so there will be space in the receiving FIFO.
 If the data in the receiving FIFO is not erased and the receiving FIFO is full, the data will be lost.

-- The transceiver FIFO is to solve the issue regarding the CPU being inefficient and that UART transceiver is being interrupted too frequently.
+- The transceiver FIFO is to solve the issue regarding the CPU being inefficient and the UART transceiver being interrupted too frequently.
 Using UART communication, the interrupt mode is simpler and more efficient than the polling method.
-With no transceiver FIFO, each data will be interrupted once and it would be inefficient.
+With no transceiver FIFO, each data will be interrupted once and become inefficient.
 With a transceiver FIFO, it can generate an interrupt and constantly transmit and receive data (up to 14), which improves the transmission and reception efficiency.

-- Data loss would not occur caused by FIFO as it has already foreseen any problems in the process of sending and receiving.
+- Data loss would not occur as a result of the FIFO as it has already foreseen any problems in the process of sending and receiving.
 As long as the UART is initialized, the interrupt routine will do everything automatically.

 - UART has an IrDA Serial Infrared (SIR) encoder/decoder module.
 The IrDA SIR module translates between an asynchronous UART data stream and a half-duplex serial SIR interface.

 - It is used to provide a digital coded output and a decoded input to the UART.
 The UART signal pin can be connected to an infrared transceiver for the IrDA SIR physical layer connection.

 - Simple to operate, well documented as it is a widely used method with a lot of resources online